snowdrop/generator/README.md

 INFO[0000] Config : /config
 ```

-Next, in a separate terminal window, execute a `curl` or `httpie` request
+Next, in a separate terminal window, execute a `curl` or `httpie` request to create a custom project using one of the `modules` or a `template`

 ```bash
 curl http://localhost:8000/app \